The long way towards resilience - Part 2

 It is insufficient for settings that use internally distributed systems (keywords: service-based architectures, microservices) and completely insufficient for safety-critical contexts.

-I will also discuss this evaluation in more detail in the next post (link will follow) in conjunction with the discussion of the blind spot of this setup.
+I will also discuss this evaluation in more detail in the next post in conjunction with the discussion of the blind spot of this setup.

 Impact radius